BerryCloud/ngx-unsplash/CONTRIBUTING.md

 Note: x.x.x should be the next version not the current version.

+### Setting the version

 ```bash
 cd projects/ngx-unsplash
 npm version x
 ```

 Note: x should be replaced with either major, minor or patch.

-The tag be will automatically pushed.

-Github actions will build and deploy the tag.
+The `npm version` command will create and push a tag for the version.

+### Creating a GitHub Release

+Next, create a [GitHub release](https://github.com/BerryCloud/ngx-unsplash/releases) for the newly created version tag.

+Once the GitHub release has been created, GitHub actions will publish the new version.

+### Merging the release branch into main

-A pull request should then be created for the release branch.
+A pull request should then be created for the release branch to merge the changes back into main.

+Note: Inorder to see the tag on the main branch, the changes should be merged back into main rather than squashed.